-- All international students whose native language is not English must present an acceptable score of at least 500 paper-based, 173 computer-based, or 61 internet-based on the Test of English as a Foreign Language (TOEFL).
+- All international students whose native language is not English must present an acceptable score of at least 450 paper-based, or 45 internet-based on the Test of English as a Foreign Language (TOEFL).
+A student with a TOEFL score of 450-524 or iBT score of 45-60 will be required to take English as a Second Language courses before beginning their program of study.
+If a student scores 525 or higher they will not be required to take English as a Second Language courses.
 Exceptions to this requirement will be considered for students presenting strong verbal scores on the SAT or ACT, or if students provide other evidence of English proficiency acceptable to the University.
 In registering for the TOEFL, note the Belhaven TOEFL code number is 1055. - All international students must include with the admission application an official guarantee of funds (in the form of an official letter of sponsorship and/or an official bank statement showing funds available for the first academic year of attendance).
 This form may be referred to as an affidavit of support. - International students must provide proof of medical insurance.
 Applicants must submit mumps, measles, and rubella immunizations certificate and have arrangements made to be tested for tuberculosis prior to registration.